This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 by Debbie “The Rat Lady” Ducommun

-It’s very difficult to hand raise a baby rat who is less than a week old (a pinkie who doesn’t have any hair yet).
+It’s very difficult to hand raise a baby rat (or mouse) who is less than a week old (a pinkie who doesn’t have any hair yet).
 The best option is to find a nursing rat to serve as a foster mother.
 As long as the babies are about the same age as her own, mother rats are almost always willing to adopt orphans.
-The best way to locate a foster mother is to contact local breeders, pet shops, or rat rescues.
+The best way to locate a foster mother is to contact a pet shop that sells reptiles and breeds rats for snake food.
+Offer to buy a nursing mother.
+You can also try contacting local breeders or rat rescues, and you will find a list of both on this website.

 If a foster mother isn’t available, the only alternative to save an orphan is to raise him yourself.
 When attempting to raise an infant rat, there are three elements to consider: warmth, hygiene, and diet.